Edmonds and TCU host Cincinnati - WTOP News

 Fort Worth, Texas; Saturday, 2 p.m.
 EST

-BOTTOM LINE: TCU hosts Cincinnati after Xavier Edmonds scored 20 points in TCU’s 73-65 victory against the Texas Tech Red Raiders.
+BOTTOM LINE: TCU hosts Cincinnati after Xavier Edmonds scored 20 points in TCU’s 73-65 victory over the Texas Tech Red Raiders.

-The Horned Frogs have gone 13-5 at home.
-TCU ranks sixth in the Big 12 with 10.2 offensive rebounds per game led by Edmonds averaging 3.0.
+The Horned Frogs have gone 13-5 in home games.
+TCU is 3-2 in games decided by less than 4 points.

-The Bearcats have gone 9-8 against Big 12 opponents.
-Cincinnati is fourth in the Big 12 with 16.7 assists per game led by Baba averaging 3.6.
+The Bearcats are 9-8 against Big 12 opponents.
+Cincinnati is 0-3 in games decided by 3 points or fewer.

-TCU’s average of 7.4 made 3-pointers per game this season is just 0.1 fewer made shots on average than the 7.5 per game Cincinnati gives up.
-Cincinnati averages 73.7 points per game, 2.1 more than the 71.6 TCU gives up.
+TCU makes 44.8% of its shots from the field this season, which is 3.3 percentage points higher than Cincinnati has allowed to its opponents (41.5%).
+Cincinnati has shot at a 43.3% rate from the field this season, 1.4 percentage points less than the 44.7% shooting opponents of TCU have averaged.

-The Horned Frogs and Bearcats square off Saturday for the first time in conference play this season.
+The Horned Frogs and Bearcats meet Saturday for the first time in Big 12 play this season.

 TOP PERFORMERS: David Punch is averaging 13.6 points, 6.7 rebounds and two blocks for the Horned Frogs.
-Edmonds is averaging 15.5 points, 10.3 rebounds and 1.5 steals over the last 10 games.
+Edmonds is averaging 15.5 points, 10.3 rebounds and 1.5 steals over the past 10 games.

-Miller is averaging 13.8 points, 10 rebounds and 3.6 assists for the Bearcats.
-Moustapha Thiam is averaging 13.5 points over the last 10 games.
+Baba is averaging 13.8 points, 10 rebounds and 3.6 assists for the Bearcats.
+Jizzle James is averaging 2.8 made 3-pointers over the last 10 games.

 LAST 10 GAMES: Horned Frogs: 7-3, averaging 74.3 points, 33.4 rebounds, 14.2 assists, 8.6 steals and 3.0 blocks per game while shooting 41.9% from the field.
 Their opponents have averaged 74.2 points per game.